 In Codio, you have been able to collaborate inside projects and instantly access student work for a while—but we are working to make collaborative coding even better!

-Now, you can see:
+Now, with our online code collaboration tool, you can see:

 - When another user joins the project or assignment you are in